flexudy/flexudy-client-java/README.md

 ## Documentation

-Please see the [REST API Docs](https://developers.flexudy.com) for the most up-to-date documentation.
+Please see the [REST API Docs - Production](https://developers.flexudy.com) or [REST API Docs - Sandbox](https://developers-sandbox.flexudy.com) for the most up-to-date documentation.

 ## Usage
 The main interface to the API is via the `FlexudyClient` Facade Object as shown below.

 ### Configuring Environment
-By default the Gateway connects to the `PRODUCTION` server at https://gateway.flexudy.com.
-In order, to switch to another environment set it during the `FlexudyClient` object construction.
+By default the Gateway connects to the `PRODUCTION` server at [Gateway API Server - Production](https://gateway.flexudy.com) In order, to switch to another environment set it during the `FlexudyClient` object construction.

 ### Configuring Timeouts